The One Stop Guide to EU Cookie Guidelines

 2.1 What is the ICO?

 ICO stands for the Information Commissioner’s Office of the United Kingdom.
 This is the UK’s public authority in charge of enforcing the country's data protection laws.
-Among other things, it publishes guidelines that help businesses easily comply with privacy laws (UK Data Privacy Act 2018, UK GDPR).
+It issues guidance to assist firms in complying with privacy laws (UK Data Privacy Act 2018, UK GDPR).

 2.2 What are the ICO Cookie Guidelines

 On 3 July 2019, the ICO cookie guidelines were issued to address cookies and similar technologies in detail.
 The guidelines are critical for online services such as websites and mobile apps.
 The ICO cookie guidelines help businesses understand how the GDPR and the UK Privacy and Electronic Communications Regulation (PECR) are interpreted and applied.

 Click here to learn more about ICO Cookie Guidelines.

 2.3 What are the requirements of the ICO Cookie Guidelines?

 Users must affirmatively accept cookies by clicking on the "ACCEPT" button or something similar.
 The user should check the boxes for each collection/processing purpose.
 Pre-ticked boxes are not allowed.

 Generally, cookie walls are often not authorized in getting user consent.
 It is feasible, however, to use cookie walls as a requirement of access to specific website content.

 Continued use of the website or browsing does not indicate acceptance of cookies and other tracking technologies.